 As an assistant to Dr. Toms, Thomasey oversaw all duties associated with athletes in the throwing areas and assisted in the responsibilities of hosting championship track meets and recruiting.
 Hornet athletes had two national qualifiers, set four school records and boasted 11 conference champions under his tutelage.

-“We are very happy to have someone as qualified and respected like Doug as our new director of cross country and track and field at Lynchburg College,” said Dr. Toms, who will remain director of athletics.
+“We are very happy to have someone as qualified and respected like Doug as our new director of cross country and track and field at University of Lynchburg,” said Dr. Toms, who will remain director of athletics.
 “He understands the tradition of great student-athletes and teams that have passed through those programs over the years since he was an outstanding student-athlete himself and competed with and coached many others.
 I think Doug can take our teams to great heights.”

 The men’s cross country team has won the last two ODAC titles, while the women also captured the conference crown in 2009.
 The women’s programs have won 15 combined ODAC titles while each men’s track team has won 24.